-Litter is more than just a blight on our landscape.
+Litter is more than just a mark on our landscape.
 Litter is costly to clean up, impacts our quality of life and economic development, and eventually ends up in our waterways and oceans.
 Among our many initiatives, the Keep America Beautiful® Litter Index and Community Appearance Index are step-by-step methods of assessing current litter conditions and other indicators which is used in thousands of communities and by municipalities nationwide.
 Today, we are as committed as ever to providing people with the resources to help prevent litter with the ultimate goal of helping to end littering in America.

 Get the most up-to-date research and information on litter and littering behavior and learn about our programs to help you take action in your community.

 In 2009, Keep America Beautiful invested in a landmark study, called “Litter in America.”
 Among the highlights: Litter cleanup costs more than $11.5 billion each year.
 The indirect costs of litter are also considerable.
 For example, the presence of litter in a community decreases property values by 7 percent.

 Today, there are more than 50 billion pieces of litter on our nation’s roadways with 4.6 billion pieces larger than four inches in size.
 Tobacco products continue to be the most prevalent aggregate litter item, comprising more than 35 percent of all litter.
 Following the landmark 2009 “Litter in America” study, Keep America Beautiful embarked on a new path to address other issues related to improving communities.